sogdahl/vinz_clortho/setup/README.md

 2. Make sure /etc/hostname has the correct hostname

-3. Make sure Mongo is installed and running
+3. Make sure MongoDB is installed and running

 4. Create /var/log/vinz_clortho directory with propermissions for user of (1) to write to